 Malaysia straddles the busiest shipping lane in the entire world, the Strait of Malacca.
-This has allowed its economy – and will continue to allow it over the long term – to perform well simply based on where it’s located on the map.
+This has allowed its economy to perform well based simply on where it’s located on the map.

-Combine this with capital flight from the Middle East which is pouring in, notable oil reserves, business-friendly and pro-immigration policies, and the strongest Islamic Banking industry in the world.
+Combine this with capital flight from the Middle East, notable oil reserves, business-friendly and pro-immigration policies, and the strongest Islamic Banking industry in the world.
 Malaysia is no doubt one of Asia’s best places to invest.

 Yet for some reason the country remains overlooked and is in the shadow of neighboring Thailand, the most heavily touristed country on the continent, and Singapore which is Southeast Asia’s financial hub.

-Malaysia has not ever gotten the attention or demand which neighboring countries have.
+The country has never gotten the attention or demand which its neighbors have.
 But this is quickly changing and property investors should especially take note.

 Real estate buyers should also note that Malaysia is practically the only country in Asia which directly allows foreigner to own land.
 There are a few restrictions which I’ll cover later, but the laws do make things much easier than in most places.

 There are many more options in Malaysia than in Asia’s other property markets because of this.
-The ability to own land not only opens several entirely different classes of investment (houses, the ability to develop, to name a few) but also different cities and towns.
+The ability to own land not only opens several entirely different classes of investment (houses, the ability to develop, etc.) but also different cities and towns.

 For example, foreign buyers may only own condominium units in Thailand.
 This leaves them essentially blocked off from some smaller cities because there are few, if any, condominium buildings in places like Khon Kaen and Nakorn Ratchasima.